matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 #### Description

-If adding more then the allowed number of rows is attempted, the extra rows are added to the summary row.
+If adding more then the allowed number of rows is attempted, the extra rows are summed to the summary row.

 #### Signature